Mjz86/String/README.md

   but in that case ( bigger than 126), i would consider if the word "small" in the name has lost meaning or not. but if you need it ( constexpr string needed to fit it to be a static constant expression ) , then use it with care.

+- slight advantage :

+    gcc and msvc only have 15bytes of sso , even tho the object size is 32 , clang  is better in this regard because it has 22 bytes of sso , with 24byte object size , fbstring has a 23 byte sso with 24byte object size. and mine has 30bytes of sso   with 32byte object size.

+other than fbstring that has  2% more byte per string , my string has the best byte per object size and offers the largest sso capacity.

 # Copy on Write Optimization

 - not available in ownerized string.